MQCOMP3120-2021/E-commerce-website-Project/README.md

 # Roles and Contributions of Each Member

+## Daniel Wong
+- Worked on Cart & Checkout page.
+- Implemented cart functions for GET, POST, PUT and DELETE(for one item or for all in cart)
+- Implemented order functions for GET and POST
+- Made math functions to calculate costs
+- Resolved errors on the application
+- Ensured that products when added would update if there was a product already being ordered.

 ## Jessica Franklin
-- Initial commits for structure of pages
+- Initial commits for structure of pages.
-- Created and implemented the Navigation bar functions
+- Created and implemented the Navigation bar functions.
-- Added React Router and implemented on almost every page
+- Added React Router and implemented on almost every page.
-- Back-end server initialization and contribution
+- Back-end server initialization and contribution.
 - Resolved merge conflicts between branches when necessary.
 - Created the login and signup function for users.
-- Linked new users to the database
+- Linked new users to the database.
 - Worked on the Home Page, Menu Page, FAQ Page, Single Product Page.
 - Resolved errors occuring on the application.

 ## Jing Wen Ng

-- Created interface designs for application on Figma
+- Created interface designs for application on Figma.
 - Worked on any documentations required (i.e. the project proposal, README.md)
 - Created the initial empty React application
 - Resolved merge conflicts between branches when necessary.
-- Assisted on styling for Home Page, Menu Page and FAQ Page.
+- Assisted on styling for all pages.
 - Added email function on FAQ page.
+- Wrote api tests for application.
+- In charge of deployment and finalising things.

 ## Mariel Uykim
 - Resolved merge conflicts between branches when necessary.
 - Created database to store information.
 - Linked the application to the database.